Fields marked with an * are required

 To discuss whether our firm can help you, please fill out this form or email us at:

-Emily D. Hargan has over 20 years of experience in public policy, fundraising and marketing.
-She actively consults with political campaigns and independent organizations on policy initiatives and fundraising strategies.
-She is also the founder of the political blog Bourbon and Politics.
+Emily D. Hargan has over 20 years of experience in government affairs, public policy, and fundraising.
+She works closely with clients on issues dealing with regulatory policy focusing primarily in healthcare, technology and telecom, and financial regulation.
+Additionally, she actively consults with political campaigns and independent organizations on fundraising strategies.
+She is also the founder of the political blog, Bourbon and Politics.

 Emily has led teams to raise multi-million-dollar budgets and has cultivated relationships with top leaders in business, public policy and government.
 She has spoken numerous times on fundraising topics to state and local political groups in both Illinois and in the metro DC area and has served on finance committees for three presidential campaigns and two gubernatorial campaigns.